koushik80/hybrid-infra-azure-intern-project/README.md

 ` Group Policy Objects (GPOs): ` <br />

  - Implements GPOs for managing security and configuration settings.
 Created separate GPOs for different purposes, like one for workstation settings, one for server settings, one for password character length and others.

  ` Security Groups: ` <br />

  - Used security groups to manage permissions and access control more efficiently.
 Created groups for different job roles or departments and assigned permissions accordingly.

-` DNS Configuration: ` <br />

-  - Ensured DNS is correctly configured on the domain controllers.
-They use each other for DNS resolution and avoid external DNS servers.

  ` Printer Naming: ` <br />

  - Canon LBP6650dn printer name is set to Office-Printer.

 ` Testing and Redundancy: ` <br />

  - Tested AD configuration periodically to ensure it functions correctly.
  - Considered implementing redundancy for critical services like DHCP and domain controllers.

-` Security Measures: `
+` Security Measures: ` <br />

-  - Implemented strong password policies, enabled Multi-Factor Authentication(MFA) where possible, and regularly reviewed and audit user and group memberships for security compliance.
+ - Implemented strong password policies, enabled Multi-Factor Authentication(MFA) where possible, MFA authenticator app in mobile, anti-malware, Firewalls, hardening, secure network connections, encryption, Identity Management/Access Control(IAM), and regularly reviewed and audit user and group memberships for security compliance.

+ ` Cloud Management Tools: ` <br />

+ - Azure and M365 management tools are showcased, enabling efficient cloud environment management.

+ ` Monitoring and Automation: ` <br />

+ - Several Monitoring tools like Reliability Monitor, Windows Admin Center, Task Manager & Resource Monitor, Performance Monitor & Data Collector Set, Event Viewer, Azure Monitor are used to ensure the health of the environment, automate routine tasks, and alert on critical events.

+ ` Backup and Recovery: ` <br />

+ - Robust backup solutions are implemented, including Windows Server backup, Azure backup, and M365/OneDrive, with regular recovery testing to ensure data integrity.

 </div>
-<p align="left">On-premises descriptions and diagrams ....to be continued </p>

 <h3 align="left">Migration :twisted_rightwards_arrows:</h3>